FREQUENTLY ASKED QUESTIONS

 A. Spray foam is a two-part system made using recycled petroleum products that are heated, pressured and mixed to create an effective air barrier and insulation system.
 It is applied as a liquid and expands within seconds up to 100 times to fill every nook and cranny.
 It is effective at insulating walls, floors and ceilings against air movement which helps keep conditioned air in and out door air out.

-Q. Why are the Advantages of Spray Foam?
+Q. What Are The Advantages of Spray Foam?

 Q. What is the Difference Between Open Cell and Closed Cell?

-A. Open Cell Foam, also known as half pound foam, can range in density from 0.5 lbs per cubic foot to 1.2 lbs per cubic foot and have r-values ranging from 3.6/inch to 4.5/inch.
+A. Open Cell Foam, also known as half pound foam, can range in density from 0.5 lbs per cubic foot to 1.2 pounds per cubic foot and have R-values ranging from 3.6/inch to 4.5/inch.
 Open Cell is also the least expensive of the spray foam options.
-Open cell expands over 100x its size in seconds and excels at filling cavities and filling voids or unusual framing.
+Open cell expands over 100x its liquid size in a matter of seconds and excels at filling cavities and voids along with unusual framing.
 It is common for open cell to be installed in above-grade walls and roof rafters as it has the ability to allow water to pass through in the event of a roof leak.
 Open cell is also a good sound absorber and will create a quieter, more comfortable home than fiberglass or other batt products.